keineahnung2345/cpp-code-snippets/README.md

 message("the list LIST1 is " "${LIST1}")
 ```

+Other types of variable: [What's the CMake syntax to set and use variables?](https://stackoverflow.com/questions/31037882/whats-the-cmake-syntax-to-set-and-use-variables)

 ### make in verbose mode
 [Using CMake with GNU Make: How can I see the exact commands?](https://stackoverflow.com/questions/2670121/using-cmake-with-gnu-make-how-can-i-see-the-exact-commands)
 ```sh